-Based on the EA's national scale Risk of Flooding from Surface Water (RoFSW) map, surface water risk to the site is predominantly very low.
-Approximately 4% of the site is within the high risk surface water flood zone, as shown in Table 3-1.
-A further 7% of the site is at medium risk and a further 12% of the site is at low risk.
+Based on the EA's national scale Risk of Flooding from Surface Water (RoFSW) map, surface water risk to the site is very low.
+Approximately 3% of the site is within the high risk surface water flood zone, as shown in Table 3-1.
+A further 14% of the site is at medium risk and a further 19% of the site is at low risk.

-The area at risk in the high risk event is mainly confined to a distinct flow path through the centre of the site, coincident with the area of fluvial risk within the site.
-This is consistent with the medium risk event, however with greater extent of risk.
-In the low risk event, there are two additional flow paths through the north and south of the site.
+The area at risk in the high risk event is mainly confined to a distinct flow path along the hardstanding area of Giles Street through the centre of the site, and a small area of risk along the western boundary of the site.
+This is consistent with the medium risk event, however with a few additional flow paths along Caleb Street and another unnamed road.
+In the low risk event, the same flow paths along hardstanding flow paths remain, although larger in extent, with a greater area of flooding within the west of the site.

-Greatest flood depths in the high risk event range between 0.15 and 0.3 m (Figure 3-1) with hazard categorised as low (Figure 3-2).
-Safe access and escape routes should be possible via the B6248 to the north of the site and Albion Street to the east in the high and medium risk events.
-Safe access and escape routes via the B6248 may be challenging to achieve in the low risk event, however, remain possible via Albion Street.
+Greatest flood depths in the high risk event range between 0.15 and 0.3 m (Figure 3-1) with some areas of moderate hazard (Figure 3-2).
+Safe access and escape routes should be possible via Bankhouse Road to the north of the site in the high and medium risk events.
+Safe access and escape routes may be challenging to achieve via this route in the extreme low risk event, however there may be options via the A56 to the south of the site.